mmibbetson/litr/README.md

 ## Editor Support

-litr is designed with the intention that it will be integrated into text editors via extensions.
+iu is designed with the intention that it will be integrated into text editors via extensions.
 When Helix's plugin system is implemented, the intention is to provide an ergonomic set of extensions as specified in the [integration docs](./docs/dev/integrations.md).
 A VSCode extension is also being considered.

 - [ ] Helix
 - [ ] Visual Studio Code